Galeria Alta company logo

 Hand-signed by artist, titled, numbered and dated on print verso.

-This photograph documents a pivotal moment of convergence between photographer Bruce Weber and filmmaker Gus Van Sant during production of the landmark 1991 film.
-Weber captures River Phoenix and Keanu...
+This photograph documents a pivotal moment of convergence between photographer Bruce Weber and filmmaker Gus Van Sant during the production of the landmark 1991 film, with Weber capturing River Phoenix...

 Read more

-This photograph documents a pivotal moment of convergence between photographer Bruce Weber and filmmaker Gus Van Sant during production of the landmark 1991 film.
-Weber captures River Phoenix and Keanu Reeves—two supporting actors navigating Van Sant's exploration of youth on society's margins.
+This photograph documents a pivotal moment of convergence between photographer Bruce Weber and filmmaker Gus Van Sant during the production of the landmark 1991 film, with Weber capturing River Phoenix and Keanu Reeves—two supporting actors navigating Van Sant’s vision of youth on society’s margins.

-The collaboration represents complementary artistic sensibilities.
-Van Sant's associative storytelling creates what critics describe as work "closer to Pasolini's blend of neo-realism and poetic lyricism".
-Weber's documentation explores the same blend of "really honest and poetry," finding his "dream-like imagery with metaphorical qualities" that defines Van Sant's cinematic meditation on identity.
+Their collaboration reflects deeply complementary artistic sensibilities.
+Van Sant’s associative storytelling has been described as “closer to Pasolini’s blend of neo‑realism and poetic lyricism,” while Weber’s documentation pursues a similar mix of “really honest and poetry,” resulting in “dream‑like imagery with metaphorical qualities” that resonate with Van Sant’s cinematic meditations on identity.

-Both artists share an aesthetic of vulnerability—Van Sant through marginalized youth, Weber through his polymorphous approach to beauty.
-Weber's "voracious artistic hunger" transforms the young actors into part of his ongoing exploration of American masculinity and youthful beauty.
+Both artists share an aesthetic of vulnerability—Van Sant through his focus on marginalized youth, Weber through his polymorphous approach to beauty.
+His “voracious artistic hunger” draws Phoenix and Reeves into his ongoing exploration of American masculinity and youthful beauty.

 Close full details